Inobrodib [ino-bro-dib

 An oral treatment for real world settings

-Inobrodib is a new type of treatment for people with cancer.
+Inobrodib is a new type of investigational treatment for people with cancer.
 Delivered as an oral capsule, it is easy for patients to take.
-Inobrodib can be used at home without the need for intensive monitoring.
+Inobrodib can be taken at home without the need for intensive monitoring.
 As it has a good safety profile for a drug in this setting, it can also be used by those who are unable to tolerate other treatments, including the elderly and frail.

 Targeting the bromodomain of p300 and CBP